DokFaust/julia/doc/src/manual/parallel-computing.md

 An important thing to remember is that, once fetched, a [`Future`](@ref) will cache its value locally.
 Further [`fetch`](@ref) calls do not entail a network hop.
 Once all referencing [`Future`](@ref)s have fetched, the remote stored value is deleted.

+[`@async`](@ref) is similar to [`@spawn`](@ref), but only runs tasks on the local process.
+We use it to create a "feeder" task for each process.
+Each task picks the next index that needs to be computed, then waits for its process to finish, then repeats until we run out of indices.
+Note that the feeder tasks do not begin to execute until the main task reaches the end of the [`@sync`](@ref) block, at which point it surrenders control and waits for all the local tasks to complete before returning from the function.
+As for v0.7 and beyond, the feeder tasks are able to share state via `nextidx` because they all run on the same process.
+Even if `Tasks` are scheduled cooperatively, locking may still be required in some contexts, as in [asynchronous I\O](https://docs.julialang.org/en/stable/manual/faq/#Asynchronous-IO-and-concurrent-synchronous-writes-1)
+This means context switches only occur at well-defined points: in this case, when [`remotecall_fetch`](@ref) is called.
+This is the current state of implementation (dev v0.7) and it may change for future Julia versions, as it is intended to make it possible to run up to N `Tasks` on M `Process`, aka [M:N Threading](https://en.wikipedia.org/wiki/Thread_(computing)#Models).
+Then a lock acquiring\releasing model for `nextidx` will be needed, as it is not safe to let multiple processes read-write a resource at the same time.

 ## Code Availability and Loading Packages